 LAVENDER PLANTS

-Purchase lavender plants for your own garden beginning April 21, 2024
+Purchase lavender plants for your own garden -- Late April to early July

 PLANTS FOR SALE